 - Duke Nukem Forever.
 The trailer featured one's ability to piss forever at a urinal.

-- The PlayStation 2 video game Dogs Life, which was like a Grand Theft Auto game starring a dog, allowed the player to enter certain button combinations (all of which were in the manual) to make the playable canine fart, pee and poop.
+- The PlayStation 2 video game Dog's Life, which was like a Grand Theft Auto game starring a dog, allowed the player to enter certain button combinations (all of which were in the manual) to make the playable canine fart, pee and poop.
 Taken to the extreme in that you could also make the dog pick up his own fecal matter in his mouth and throw it at people.
-Because of this, the game ended up with a Teen rating, despite the fact that the rest of the game is very obviously intended for younger audiences.
+Because of this, the game ended up with a Teen rating, even though the rest of the game is very obviously intended for younger audiences.

 - Speaking of Grand Theft Auto (GTA/SA to be precise), remember the poor foreman who went to take a leak in a mobile loo and ended up cemented into a hole...Judging by his comments, he probably would have preferred a clean headshot...

 - The obscure puzzle game Engacho! features monsters known as the "Oops Five," which will try to cover you in a bad stench, drool, snot, a mountain of feces, or a heavy bag with legs.